rtb-nyu/trendalytics/README.md

-example: top trending movies in the Greenwich Village area, etc. We will understand the semantic/sentiment behind the post to give a score weighting to each item in the category possibly by using some kind of sentiment analysis, number of likes, retweets etc.
+example: top trending movies in the Greenwich Village area, etc. We will understand the semantic/sentiment behind the post to give a score weighting to each item in the category possibly by using some kind of sentiment analysis, number of likes, retweets etc. This will also be a word cloud associated for the items in the list to give the user more granular information.

 We stored queried categorized tweets as the training data, with labels of keywords on the first column, texts and other metadata.
 With this training set,